malteklaes/task_on_RLOps_LLM_RL-architecture/README.md

 ### source WITH HT or HPO
 > source A1
-> own py-file: "withHT.py" for very simple CartPole environemnt
+> own py-file: "withHT.py" (for very simple CartPole environment, different learning_rate-hyperparameters)
 > note: very easy and clear example